hydpy-dev/hydpy/hydpy/docs/rst/development.rst

     >>> _ = tester.run(result)

-The test result object tells us that two tests have been executed, that no (unexpected) error occured, and that one test failed:
+The test result object tells us that two tests have been executed, that no (unexpected) error occurred, and that one test failed:

     >>> result
     <unittest.result.TestResult run=2 errors=0 failures=1>